-V. Add Section 3411.14 to the IBC to read:
+[V. W.] Add Section 3411.14 to the IBC to read:

 3411.14 Smoke detectors in adult day care centers.
-Battery-powered or AC-powered smoke and installation of the smoke detectors shall be determined by the provisions of this code in effect on October 1, 1990.
+Battery-powered or AC-powered smoke detector devices shall be installed in all adult day care centers licensed by the Virginia Department of Social Services, regardless of when the building was constructed.
+The location and installation of the smoke detectors shall be determined by the provisions of this code in effect on October 1, 1990.
 The licensee shall obtain a certificate of compliance from the building official of the locality in which the center is located, or in the case of state-owned buildings, from the Director of the Virginia Department of General Services.